gilch/hissp/docs/style_guide.rst

 once the pure functional bits have been factored out.
 At that point, lexical locality is more important for readability, so it's better to leave them long than to break them up.

+The bodies of nested lexical closures are also counted separately, but any lines in their :term:`params` do count as part of their enclosing body.
+This pattern behaves more like a class with methods, and refactoring to that form may make it more easily testable.

 Don't break up a single concept just to get under the line quota, but consider if it could be refactored into a data structure,